2tianyao1/ActionLLM/README.md

 * Download the LLaMA-7b from https://huggingface.co/nyanko7/LLaMA-7B/tree/main .
 * Download the text_feature from https://pan.baidu.com/s/1nXMxt9-IrxGt-zvC1JV9XQ?pwd=iana .

-Create a directory './data' for the two datasets and LLaMA-7B.
+Create a directory './data' for the two datasets , text feature and LLaMA-7B.
 Please ensure the data structure is as below:
 ```bash
     ├── data/
         ├── 50_salads/